I believe in natural products, but I realize that natural doesn't always mean safe.

-The biggest phototoxic culprits are cold pressed citrus essential oils.
+The biggest phototoxic culprits are cold-pressed citrus essential oils.
 However, not all citrus oils cause phototoxicity.
-Examples of safe citrus essential oils include – Bergaptene free bergamot, steam distilled lemon or mandarin.
+Examples of safe citrus essential oils include bergaptene-free bergamot, and steam distilled lemon or mandarin.
 Please refer to the tabulated list below for more options.

 - If you apply a product that contains a photosensitive oil, stay away from UV light for a minimum of 12 hours.
 A facial night cream is a good example here.
 Keep in mind that some sensitive skin types could still become irritated up to 24 hours after application.